MicrosoftDocs/azure-docs/articles/cognitive-services/Bing-Custom-Search/quickstart.md

 Next to each result you can see four different options to adjust the ranking for your custom search:
 * Pin to top, that is, for a specific query you define which specific web page appears on top of the results.
-* Block, that is, sites, subsites, or web pages that you "block" are never shown in your custom search, regardless of the search query
+* Block, that is, sites, subsites, or web pages that you "block" are never shown in your custom search, regardless of the search query.
 * Boost, that is, the site, subsite, or web pages that you "boost" are generically ranked higher among the search results that are retrieved, independently from the search query.
 * Demote, that is, the site, subsite, or web pages selected for demoting are ranked lower among the search results that are retrieved for any search query.